Update for all Sentinel Administrators

 When will this happen?

-These changes will be applied from the 25 January 2018
+These changes took place on 25 January 2018

 Why is Network Rail doing this?